hcavarsan/kftray/README.md

 - **Issues:** Report bugs, suggest new features, or ask questions.
 - **Feedback:** Your feedback helps improve kftray.

+---

 ## 📄 License

 KFtray is available under the [MIT License](LICENSE.md).
 See the LICENSE file for full details.

+---

+This layout uses horizontal rules to separate sections, centers important elements, and maintains a clean, minimalist aesthetic.

 ## Star History